HAWK beacon: Operation

-Unlike ordinary traffic signals, the vehicular signal heads of a HAWK beacon are unlit until activated by a pedestrian who wishes to cross the roadway.
+Unlike standard traffic signals, the vehicular signal heads of an HAWK beacon are unlit until activated by a pedestrian who wishes to cross the roadway.
 The pedestrian signal heads operate normally, displaying an upraised hand (don't walk) aspect during the time that vehicles have the right of way.
 When a pedestrian activates the beacon by pushing the pedestrian call button, the HAWK beacon sequence is started.
 First with flashing yellow, then steady yellow, and finally steady red over a period of several seconds.
 Pedestrian signal heads at either end of the crosswalk display the upraised hand (don't walk) signal until the HAWK beacon displays the steady red signal, at which time, the pedestrian heads change to the walking-person (walk) aspect.

 As the pedestrian phase starts to end, the walking-person (walk) aspect changes to a flashing upraised hand (don't walk) with a countdown indicator.
 Pedestrians in the roadway should finish crossing the roadway, and anyone who wishes to cross but has not entered the roadway should reactivate the signal and wait.
 At this point, the vehicular signal heads change to display an alternating flashing red aspect.
 Vehicles must yield to any pedestrians still in the crosswalk.
 If the crosswalk is clear, they may proceed after coming to a full stop.

 Once the pedestrian crossing phase ends, the countdown indicator reaches "0," and the pedestrian signal changes back to the non-flashing upraised hand (don't walk).
 Then, the vehicle signal head returns to the dark state, and vehicle traffic has the right of way until the signal is reactivated.